Myelodysplastic syndromes

 The goal of treatment for myelodysplastic syndromes is typically to slow the progression of the disease, improve symptoms, and protect against complications.
 There is currently no treatment that can reverse the effects of myelodysplastic syndromes, but certain medications can help slow the disease’s progression.

 It is possible that treatment is not required right away if there are no symptoms present.
-Instead, your doctor may suggest scheduling routine checkups and lab tests in order to keep track of your condition and determine whether or not the disease is progressing.
+Instead, your doctor may suggest scheduling routine checkups and lab tests to keep track of your condition and determine whether or not the disease is progressing.

 Ongoing investigation into myelodysplastic syndromes is being carried out.
 Talk to your primary care physician about participating in any clinical trials that might be appropriate for you.